-- Expert care produces excellent outcomes.
-Our balance assessment and treatment team includes neurotologists who specialize in vestibular disorders (inner ear balance system), balance problems and all forms of dizziness, PhD- and AuD-level audiologists, trained in vestibular assessment, and PhD-level physical therapists who work only with patients needing vestibular rehabilitation.
+Our balance assessment and treatment team includes neurotologists who specialize in vestibular disorders (inner-ear balance system), balance problems, and all forms of dizziness; PhD- and AuD-level audiologists trained in vestibular assessment; and PhD-level physical therapists who work only with vestibular rehabilitation patients.

-- Benefit from our expertise.
-Our specialists focus their research on balance problems, including migraine-associated vertigo, Ménière’s disease, chronic, disabling disequilibrium, and viral inner ear diseases.
-We are conducting several ongoing studies that are providing insights aimed at improving therapies for these often disabling conditions.
+Our specialists focus their research on balance problems, including migraine-associated vertigo; Meniere’s disease; chronic, disabling disequilibrium; and viral inner-ear diseases.
+We are conducting several studies that are providing insights aimed at improving therapies for these often disabling conditions.